 - 4.12 Money market funds: Pooled funds that offer same-day or short notice liquidity and very low or no price volatility by investing in short term money markets.
 They have the advantage over bank accounts of providing wide diversification of investment risks, coupled with the services of a professional fund manager in return for a small fee.
-Although no sector limit applies to money market funds, the PCC will take care to diversify its liquid investments over a variety of providers to ensure access to cash at all times. - 4.13 Strategic pooled funds: Bond, equity and property funds offer enhanced returns over the longer term, but are more volatile in the short term.
-These allow the PCC to diversify into asset classes other than cash without the need to own and manage the underlying investments.
-As these funds have no defined maturity date, but are available for withdrawal after a notice period, their performance and continued suitability in meeting the PCC's investment objectives will be monitored regularly.
-Any such investment would require the explicit approval of the PCC. - 4.14 Operational bank accounts: The PCC may incur operational exposures, for example though current accounts, collection accounts and merchant acquiring services, to any UK bank with credit ratings no lower than BBB- and with assets greater than £25 billion.
-These are not classed as investments, but are still subject to the risk of a bank bail-in, and balances will therefore be kept below £1.25m per bank except where interest rates drop below 0%.
-If this happens, the following criteria will come into operation:

-Where the only investment option available incurs a negative interest rate then excess funds will be left in the bank account except where:

-- The total amount remaining in the bank exceeds £6m in line with the cash limit for investment to a single organisation, - Or the bank account interest rate falls below 0% or the investment rate pertaining to the investment.
+Although no sector limit applies to money market funds, the Commissioner will take care to diversify its liquid investments over a variety of providers to ensure access to cash at all times. - 4.13 Strategic pooled funds: Bond, equity and property funds offer enhanced returns over the longer term but are more volatile in the short term.
+These allow the Commissioner to diversify into asset classes other than cash without the need to own and manage the underlying investments.
+As these funds have no defined maturity date, but are available for withdrawal after a notice period, their performance and continued suitability in meeting the Commissioner's investment objectives will be monitored regularly.
+Any such investment would require the explicit approval of the Commissioner. - 4.14 Operational bank accounts: The Commissioner may incur operational exposures, for example though current accounts, collection accounts and merchant acquiring services, to any UK bank with credit ratings no lower than BBB- and with assets greater than £25 billion.
+These are not classed as investments but are still subject to the risk of a bank bail-in, therefore where the credit rating falls below A- balances will be kept below £1.250m, otherwise the standard counterparty limit will apply, except for: - (i) When the only investment option available incurs a negative interest rate then excess funds will be left in the bank account unless: - The total amount remaining in the bank exceeds £6m in line with the cash limit for investment to a single organisation, - Or the bank account interest rate falls below 0% or the investment rate pertaining to the investment. - (ii) Where unscheduled income is received after the counterparty investment cut off times, the balance may exceed £1.250m.
+The Treasury team will advise the Treasurer accordingly and ensure that the balance is brought back down to below £1.250m the next working day.

-The Bank of England has stated that in the event of failure, banks with assets greater than £25 billion are more likely to be bailed-in than made insolvent, increasing the chance of the PCC maintaining operational continuity.
+The Bank of England has stated that in the event of failure, banks with assets greater than £25 billion are more likely to be bailed-in than made insolvent, increasing the chance of the Commissioner maintaining operational continuity.

-- 4.15 Risk assessment and credit ratings: Credit ratings are obtained and monitored by the PCC's treasury advisers, who will notify changes in ratings as they occur.
+- 4.15 Risk assessment and credit ratings: Credit ratings are obtained and monitored by the Commissioner's treasury advisers, who will notify changes in ratings as they occur.
 The credit rating agencies in current use are listed in the Treasury Management Practices document.
-Where an entity has its credit rating downgraded so that it fails to meet the approved investment criteria then: - no new investments will be made, - any existing investments that can be recalled or sold at no cost will be, and

-• full consideration will be given to the recall or sale of all other existing investments with the affected counterparty.
+Where an entity has its credit rating downgraded so that it fails to meet the approved investment criteria then: - no new investments will be made, - any existing investments that can be recalled or sold at no cost will be, and - full consideration will be given to the recall or sale of all other existing investments with the affected counterparty.